 Entrepreneurship and Innovation

 If you have an interest in learning how businesses launch, compete and grow, consider the Entrepreneurship & Innovation Learning Community (ELC).
-As an ELC student, you will take a course entitled Introduction to Entrepreneurship and Innovation and will have the opportunity to participate in the Certificate in Entrepreneurship and Innovation Program, which is similar to a minor.
+As an ELC student, you will take ENTR 20000, a course entitled Introduction to Entrepreneurship and Innovation and will have the opportunity to participate in the Certificate in Entrepreneurship and Innovation Program, which is similar to a minor.
 Students in all majors can earn the Certificate by completing a series of five classes or experiential learning programs, some of which may be compatible with your major.
-Upon completion, you will receive a diploma-like certificate and the credential will be recorded on your academic transcript.
+Upon graduation, you will receive a diploma-like certificate and the credential will be recorded on your academic transcript.